GusMuche/homebridge-zipabox-platform/README.md

   - [x] Battery limit > 0.6.57
   - [x] No Status > 0.6.34
   - [x] Reverse > 0.6.38
-  - [ ] Test reconnection method
+  - [x] Test reconnection method
-  - [ ] Test leak and CO with real accessories
+  - [x] Test leak and CO with real accessories
 8. Add the security lawyer > Version 0.8.0
   - [ ] Init and connect for security
   - [ ] Alarm accessory
   - [ ] Nightmode
+  - [ ] reconnect after connection loss for security
-9. Validate the remote API access > Already done
+9. Validate the remote API access > Already done but need to be test
 10. Find a solution for removing accessory in cache
 ### Further To-do List (based on accessory-plugin)